dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/openai.md

 ## Component format

-To setup OpenAI binding create a component of type `bindings.azure.openai`.
+To setup an Azure OpenAI binding create a component of type `bindings.azure.openai`.
 See [this guide]({{< ref "howto-bindings.md#1-create-a-binding" >}}) on how to create and apply a binding configuration.
-See [this](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview/) for the documentation for Azure OpenAI Service.
+See [this](https://learn.microsoft.com/azure/cognitive-services/openai/overview/) for the documentation for Azure OpenAI Service.

 ```yaml